- Admissions and Advising

-If you're ready to shape your future - and the futures of others you'll help inspire and develop - the light is green at the UNT College of Education.
+If you're ready to shape your future – and the futures of those you'll help inspire and develop – UNT's College of Education is your perfect fit.

 A legacy of excellence

-The University of North Texas has been an innovator in preparing educators since its founding in 1890 as a teacher's college.
+The University of North Texas has been an innovator in preparing educators since being established in 1890 as a teacher's college.
 Today, the College of Education is recognized as a leader in the advancement of education, health and human development.

 UNT College of Education offers:

 Twice the field experience of other university programs.
-Our Professional Development School model places teacher education students in 200 schools within 30 school districts in North Texas for a full year of teaching experience.
+Our Professional Development School model places students in 200 schools within 30 school districts in North Texas for a full year of mentorship from a certified teacher.

 An impressive track record.
-No university in Texas produces more teachers than UNT's College of Education – about 1,000 new educators every year.
-More than seventy-two percent of UNT's teaching graduates remain as teachers in Texas after five years on the job, the highest percentage in the state.
+No university in Texas produces more educators than UNT's College of Education – about 1,000 new graduates every year.

 Opportunities to apply your classroom knowledge.
 You'll help real clients and families in innovative centers and clinics such as the Kristin Farmer Autism Center, the Child and Family Resource Clinic and the Center for Sport Psychology and Performance Excellence.